SaludLemus/rshell_project/README.md

 <h2 id="Overview">Overview</h2>

 <h3 id="Introduction">Introduction</h3>
-Run multiple PATH executables with success and failure logic connectors between executables alongside commenting.
+Run multiple PATH executables with logic and I/O redirection connectors alongside commenting and precedence.

 <h3 id="Getting Started">Getting Started</h3>
 Getting started is very easy.
-Once you are in the main directory, execute the following command.
+Once you are in the main directory, execute the following command in the terminal.

     make

-And that is it.
-An executable labeled "rshell" will appear in the bin directory.
+    ./bin/rshell

 You are set!

-<h3 id="Syntax">Syntax</h3>
+<h3 id="How to Use">How to Use</h3>

 <h4 id="Logic Connectors">Logic Connectors</h4>
-If you desire to add logic connectors in your executables, then use "&&", "||", and ";" between commands.
-For example:
+Add logic connectors to incorporate, well, logic into a stream of executables.

+;     The following command will be executed regardless of the previous' result.<br>
+&&    The following command will be executed if the previous succeeded.<br>
+||    The following command will be executed if the previous failed.

-    $ mkdir bin; echo Directory already exists.
+    $ mkdir bin; echo Continue as normal.
-    $ mkdir bin && echo Created new directory
+    $ mkdir bin && echo Created new directory.
     $ mkdir bin || echo Directory already exists.

-&&  The following command will be executed if the previous succeeded.

-||  The following command will be executed if the previous failed.

-;   The following command will be executed regardless of the previous' result.

-There are no limits to the number of commands that can be chained using these and any other connectors.

 <h4 id="Parentheses">Parentheses</h4>
 Use precedence operators by using parentheses (), this will change the precedence of the returns of commands, connectors, and chains of connectors.
 For example: